 i) Resolution 140 (Rev. Busan, 2014) of this conference;

-j) Resolution 69 (Rev. Dubai, 2014) of WTDC, on the creation of national computer incident response teams (CIRTs), particularly for developing countries1, and cooperation between them;
+j) Resolution 69 (Rev. Buenos Aires, 2017) of WTDC, on the creation of national computer incident response teams (CIRTs), particularly for developing countries1, and cooperation between them;

 k) that ITU Council Resolution 1305, adopted at its 2009 session, identified the security, safety, continuity, sustainability and robustness of the Internet as public policy issues that fall within the scope of ITU,